twisteroidambassador/ptadapter/README.md

 support standalone operation as server or client, in a way that's hopefully reusable for other projects.

-# pluggabletransportadapter
+# ptadapter

+The package used to be called `pluggabletransportadapter`, but that name is rather long and cumbersome, so it has been renamed to the shorter version.

 This package implements Tor's pluggable transport protocol, in order to run and control pluggable transports (PT).

-This package requires Python 3.4 or higher.
+This package requires Python 3.4.2 or higher.

-It implements 3 classes: `PluggableTransportServerAdapter`, `PluggableTransportClientSOCKSAdapter` and `PluggableTransportClientTCPAdapter`.
+These classes are implemented: `PTServerAdapter`, `PTClientSOCKSAdapter`, `PTClientStreamAdapter`, `PTClientListeningAdapter`.

-`PluggableTransportServerAdapter` runs PT executable as a server, listening on a TCP port for obfuscated traffic and forwards plaintext traffic to a given address:port.
+`PTServerAdapter` runs PT executable as a server, listening on TCP ports for obfuscated traffic and forwards plaintext traffic to a given address:port.
+Obfuscated traffic hit the PT executable directly, and unobfuscated traffic is emitted by the PT executable; the script has no idea about client connections.

-`PluggableTransportClientSOCKSAdapter` runs PT executable as a client, where the PT listens on address:port of its choice, accepts either SOCKS4 or SOCKS5 connection attempts, obfuscates the traffic and forwards it to a server.
+`PTClientSOCKSAdapter` runs PT executable as a client, where the PT listens on an address:port of its choice, accepts either SOCKS4 or SOCKS5 connection attempts, obfuscates the traffic and forwards it to a server.

-`PluggableTransportClientTCPAdapter` runs PT executable as a client and additionally handles SOCKS reverse proxying, accepting plaintext traffic directly on a TCP address:port.
+`PTClientStreamAdapter` does what `PTClientSOCKSAdapter` does, and provides convenient methods for creating StreamReader/Writer pairs that talks through the PT.

+`PTClientListeningAdapter` does what `PTClientStreamAdapter` does.
+In addition it listens for plaintext traffic on a TCP address:port and forwards them through the PT.

-# obfs4-standalone-tunnel
+# The script

-The two scripts, `standalone_server.py` and `standalone_client.py`, are wrappers around the `pluggabletransportadapter` libary.
-They allow running pluggable transports such as `obfs4proxy` as standalone servers and clients, creating obfuscated tunnels carrying TCP traffic.
+The script `standalone.py` allows running pluggable transports such as `obfs4proxy` as standalone servers and clients.
+Run one copy as client and another as server to create obfuscated tunnels.

 ## Requirements